Dracula Vs Dracula

 The 1931 English Vs. Spanish version

-With the same script in hand, Director George Melford (who did not speak Spanish) worked with a cast of actors from Mexico and South America (hence the mixture of Spanish accents in the film) and essentially reshot Brownings film.
+With the same script in hand, Director George Melford (who did not speak Spanish) worked with a cast of actors from Mexico and South America (hence the mixture of Spanish accents in the film) and essentially reshot Browning's film.
 Melford's technical team had the benefit of seeing Browning's rushes that had been shot earlier during the day, and would then be set free to do their own version.
 The result is a version of Dracula that often deviates away from Browning's approach and at times beats Browning at his own game.

-The Spanish version has better grey tones and better general detail, except during the "missing" section of the Spanish Dracula where is patched in sequences sourced from a print found in Cuba.
-This section is quite ragged compared to the rest of Melford's film.
-The Spanish version also explores the Dracula movie set with more depth, letting us see aspects of the art direction that barely shows up in the Browning version.
+The Spanish version has better grey tones and better general detail, except during the "missing" section of the Spanish Dracula where is patched in sequences sourced from a lower-quality print found in Cuba.
+This section is quite ragged compared to the rest of Melford's film on the Bluray disc.
+The "Spanish version" also explores the Dracula movie set with more depth, letting us see aspects of the art direction that barely gets any screen time in the Browning version.

 As with the earlier "Legacy" DVD releases, there appears to be some tampering with the solid blacks around Lugosi in the first quarter of the Browning version.

 Original Page June 2014 | Updated April 4, 2021